adnissen/rflatten/README.md

               flatten operation.

        -i, --include <INCLUDE>
-              Include only directories that fuzzy-match these patterns.
+              Include only directories that begin with any of these values.
               Accepts comma-separated values.
-Uses case-insensitive substring
+Uses case-insensitive prefix
               matching.
 Cannot be used together with --exclude.

        -e, --exclude <EXCLUDE>
-              Exclude directories that fuzzy-match these patterns.
+              Exclude only directories that begin with any of these values.
               Accepts comma-separated values.
-Uses case-insensitive substring
+Uses case-insensitive prefix
               matching.
 Cannot be used together with --include.

        -h, --help